AntoineMugnier/kaori-hsm-perf-test/README.md

 # Purpose of this test
-This test aims to test the performance of the kaori_hsm library in comparaison to the QEP library developped by Miro Samek.
+This test aims to test the performance of the kaori_hsm library in comparison to the QEP library developed by Miro Samek.
-QEP performances have been taken as a reference as it is a library which has long proven to be efficient and robust for developing hierarhical state machines in C++.
+QEP performances have been taken as a reference as it is a library which has long proven to be efficient and robust for developing hierarchical state machines in C++.
 The test is mostly written in Rust.
 Only QEP along with some interface code are precompiled in C++ and called from the Rust code.

 # Required Hardware